 One of the biggest bird feeding myths is that leaving hummingbird feeders available in fall will stop these tiny birds from migrating.
 In fact, available feeders can ensure hummingbirds have safe, healthy food sources available for refueling along their journeys.
-But exactly when should backyard birders remove hummingbird feeders without depriving birds of essential nectar?
+But exactly when should birders remove hummingbird feeders without risk of depriving birds of essential nectar?

 Factors Affecting When to Take Down Hummingbird Feeders